-In order to enhance competitiveness as a business hub, Singapore has announced an inward re-domiciliation regime allowing foreign companies to transfer their registrations to the city-state.
+Singapore has announced an inward re-domiciliation regime that will allow foreign companies to transfer their registrations to the city-state in order to increase its competitiveness as a business hub.

-Despite the similarity of establishing companies’ presence and starting operations in Singapore, re-domiciling to the city-state is quite different from setting up a subsidiary or branch.
+Despite the similarities between establishing a company’s presence and beginning operations in Singapore, re-domiciling to the city-state is not the same as setting up a subsidiary or branch.

-On the other hand, a branch in Singapore is only considered as an extension of a foreign parent company.
-A branch is not a Singapore-resident entity and the parent company is still governed and regulated under the laws of its original jurisdiction.
+A branch in Singapore, on the other hand, is only considered an extension of a foreign parent company.
+A branch is not a Singaporean entity, and the parent company is still subject to the laws of its original jurisdiction.

-By contrast, by re-domiciling to Singapore, a foreign company can be converted into a Singapore-registered company, hence a resident company, primarily being governed and regulated according to Singapore laws.
-All the rights and liabilities of the applying foreign business would then be transferred over to only one re-domiciled Singapore entity.
+By re-domiciling to Singapore, a foreign company can be converted into a Singapore-registered company, and thus a resident company, governed and regulated primarily by Singapore laws.

-The reasons why a foreign company can consider to re-domicile to Singapore are:
+The following are some of the reasons why a foreign company should consider relocating to Singapore:

 Similar to a resident company, re-domiciliation enables foreign companies to freely take advantage of the political stability, business-favorable policies, and excellent-skilled workforce.

-- Re-domiciliation allows a foreign company to leverage on Singapore’s Free Trade Agreement memberships and its favorable tax system for businesses.
+Re-domiciliation allows a foreign company to benefit from Singapore’s FTA memberships and business-friendly tax system.

 Essentially, under the Company Act, a foreign business entity is regulated to be registered as a company limited by share in Singapore after re-domiciling.
 Other than having the ability to adapt the legal structure of a company limited by share, the applying foreign corporate entity needs to meet the following minimum requirements: